10 min read

 Handling Large File Uploads in Laravel Without Crashing Your Server

 Large file uploads can wreck your Laravel app if you're not careful.
-I learned this the hard way when StudyLab users started uploading 500MB video lectures and my server just gave up.
+I learned this the hard way when users started uploading 500MB video files and the server just gave up.

 The default PHP settings allow maybe 2-8MB uploads.
-That's fine for profile pictures, but when you're building something like a learning platform or document management system, you need a better approach.
-Plus, you can't just bump up those limits to 1GB and call it a day.
+That's fine for profile pictures, but when you're building a learning platform, document management system, or any SaaS that accepts user files, you need a better approach.
+And you can't just bump up those limits to 1GB and call it a day.
 That's asking for memory issues.

-In this guide, I'll show you exactly how I handle large file uploads in production.
-We'll cover chunked uploads (the smart way), queue processing, S3 integration, and all the server configs you actually need.
-This is the setup I use in ReplyGenius for document uploads and it handles files up to 2GB without breaking a sweat.
+In this guide, I'll show you exactly how I handle large file uploads in production Laravel apps.
+We'll cover chunked uploads (the smart way), queue processing, direct S3 uploads using Laravel's built-in temporaryUploadUrl(), and all the server configs you actually need.

 Why Default File Uploads Fail at Scale